Gedichter/medical_record_search_engine/README.md

 1. git clone

-2. open the [index/DownloadFiles.ipynb](index/DownloadFiles.ipynb), paste password, run the notebook to retrieve pre-computed index files and models
+2. open the [index/DownloadFiles.ipynb](index/DownloadFiles.ipynb), paste password, run the notebook to retrieve pre-computed index files and models; please note that this is a necessary step as MIMIC data is sensitive.

-3. Paste MIMIC's data (NOTEEVENTS.csv) into [data/](data) folder.
+3. Paste MIMIC data (only NOTEEVENTS.csv needed) into the [data/](data) folder.

-4. (Optional) to index medical report from scratch, run [RunIndexing.ipynb](RunIndexing.ipynb)
+4. (Optional - already provided): to index medical report from scratch, run [RunIndexing.ipynb](RunIndexing.ipynb)

-5. (Optional) to retrain both Word2Vec models from scratch, run [RunW2VecTraining.ipynb](RunW2VecTraining.ipynb)
+5. (Optional - already provided): to retrain both Word2Vec models from scratch, run [RunW2VecTraining.ipynb](RunW2VecTraining.ipynb)

 6. Run [Backend.ipynb](Backend.ipynb) to start query server